Kōchi, Kōchi: WWII air raid

 Kōchi was selected as a target by the United States' XXI Bomber Command because of the city's status as a prefectural capital, and the fact that it was a centre for industry and commercial trade.
 On July 3, 1945, at 6:22 pm (JST) 129 aircraft took off to bomb Kōchi.
 1060 tons of incendiary bombs were dropped on Kōchi, destroying 48% of the built up areas of the city, killing 401 civilians and rendering over 40,000 homeless.

 Modern period

 On April 1, 1998, the city was designated as the first core city on Shikoku.

 On January 1, 2005, the villages of Kagami and Tosayama, both from Tosa District were merged into Kōchi.

 On January 1, 2008, the town of Haruno (from Agawa District) was also merged into Kōchi.

 Government

 Kōchi has a mayor-council form of government with a directly elected mayor and a unicameral city council of 42 members.

-The current mayor (since 2003) is Seiya Okazaki.
+The current mayor (since 2023) is Ryugo Kuwana.

 Kōchi contributes 15 members to the Kōchi Prefectural Assembly.
 In terms of national politics, the city is divided between the Kōchi 1st district and Kōchi 2nd districts of the lower house of the Diet of Japan.